swerizwan/emopoi/README.md

-# Emotion-Aware POI Recommendations via Facial Expression Analysis in Videos
+# EmotionViA: Emotion Recognition from Videos via Attention-Enhanced CNN-LSTM Architecture

 <img src="https://camo.githubusercontent.com/2722992d519a722218f896d5f5231d49f337aaff4514e78bd59ac935334e916a/68747470733a2f2f692e696d6775722e636f6d2f77617856496d762e706e67" alt="Oryx Video-ChatGPT" data-canonical-src="https://i.imgur.com/waxVImv.png" style="max-width: 100%;">

 # Overview

-This paper presents EmoPOI, a framework for real-time personalized POI recommendations based on emotion recognition from facial expressions in videos.
-It utilizes CNNs and LSTM to classify emotions, considering gender and age, and surpasses current benchmarks.
-The hybrid model improves user experience and advances emotion-based recommender systems.
-The EmoPOI dataset supports the framework's robustness and applicability.
+This paper presents EmotionViA, a real-time framework for recognizing emotions from facial expressions in videos.
+It combines CNNs for spatial feature extraction, LSTMs for capturing temporal dynamics, and an attention mechanism to integrate these features effectively.
+The EmotionViA dataset, featuring diverse emotional expressions, enhances the framework's performance and adaptability.
+Experiments on EmotionViA, FER-2013, AffectNet, and RAF-DB datasets show that it surpasses state-of-the-art methods.
+EmotionViA has wide applications in fields like education, healthcare, entertainment, and marketing, improving user experiences.

 # 👁️💬 Architecture

-The methodology for personalized POI recommendations using emotion recognition.
-The model combines CNN and LSTM layers.
-The CNN, using MobileNet, extracts facial features from video frames.
-These features are fed into LSTM layers to analyze emotional changes over time.
-The model also uses tensor construction for organizing data and tensor train layers for processing high-dimensional data efficiently.
-Dense layers are included to enhance pattern recognition in emotional features.
+This section outlines the methodology for facial emotion recognition from videos, integrating CNNs, LSTMs, and an attention mechanism for enhanced performance.
+CNNs extract key facial features from video frames, while LSTMs capture temporal dependencies to track evolving emotions.
+An intra-modal attention mechanism highlights relevant facial cues, supported by tensor construction, tensor train layers for efficient high-dimensional processing, and dense layers for pattern refinement.
+This approach ensures accurate recognition by focusing on expressive facial regions like the eyes, nose, and mouth.

 <img style="max-width: 100%;" src="https://github.com/swerizwan/emopoi/blob/main/resources/architecture.png" alt="EMOPOI Overview">